postmanlabs/labs-docs/src/pages/docs/getting-started/postman-account.md

 ## Contacting Postman support

 You can contact Postman's support team for assistance if you encounter any issues with your Postman account.
-To do so, navigate to Postman's [Support Center](https://www.postman.com/support/) and click **Submit a Request**.
+Navigate to Postman's [Support Center](https://www.postman.com/support/) and select **Submit a Request**.

 <img alt="Submit request in support center" src="https://assets.postman.com/postman-docs/support-center-submit-request.jpg">